Dynamics of superconducting pairs in the two-dimensional Hubbard model

-The contribution to pairing of higher frequencies is markedly different.
-Overall, $\mathcal{C}^{+}_{\rm int}$ is small, has a mild doping dependence, and slightly increases with increasing $U$.
-For $U>U_{\rm MIT}$, $\mathcal{C}^{+}_{\rm high}$ rapidly increases with increasing $U$.
-As shown in Fig.~\ref{fig:areas}(f), for $U>U_{\rm MIT}$ the ratio $\mathcal{C}^{+}_{\rm low}/\mathcal{C}^{+}_{\rm high}$ decreases with increasing $U$, and for $U=16$ the largest contribution to pairing comes from the high frequency pair-forming processes.
-The progressive importance of the higher frequencies pair-forming processes with increasing $U$ strengthens the findings in Refs.~\cite{maierPRL2008, Kyung:2009}.
+Having analysed the contribution to pairing and to depairing for each frequency interval, we examine their {\it net} contribution to pairing.
+Since we found that there is just one main frequency interval where pairing occurs, the answer is clear: the net contribution to pairing comes only from the low-frequency pair-forming processes.

-Having analysed the contribution to pairing for each frequency interval, we examine their {\it net} contribution to pairing.
-To this end, note that from Fig.~\ref{fig:areas}(a)-(e), $\mathcal{C}^{+}_{\rm low}(\delta)$ is greater than $|\Phi(\delta)|$ [open squares], for all values of $U$ and $\delta$.
-This is possible because $A_{\rm an}(\omega)$ has both positive and negative spectral weight.
-Importantly, it means that the magnitude of the negative anomalous spectral weight at intermediate to high frequencies is overall larger than the positive one.
-As a result, $\mathcal{C}^{+}_{\rm int}$ and $\mathcal{C}^{+}_{\rm high}$ are completely canceled out and $\mathcal{C}^{+}_{\rm low}$ is partly canceled out, so that only a fraction of $\mathcal{C}^{+}_{\rm low}$ contributes to $|\Phi|$ and thus to pairing.
-Physically, this key finding means that the higher frequencies pair-forming processes are outweighed by the pair-breaking ones, so that only a fraction of the low-frequency pair-forming processes provides a net contribution to pairing.
+Specifically, the net contribution to pairing for a given frequency interval is the signed area of $A_{\rm an}(\omega)$ in that frequency interval.
+Since we found that only $\mathcal{C}^{+}$ and $\mathcal{C}^{-}$ are sizeable, $\mathcal{C}^{+} +\mathcal{C}^{-}$ is approximately the order parameter $|\Phi|$.
+Physically, this means that only the low frequencies build up the order parameter.
+From Fig.~\ref{fig:areas}, $\mathcal{C}^{+}(\delta)$ is greater than $|\Phi(\delta)|$ [open squares], for all values of $U$ and $\delta$.
+It means $\mathcal{C}^{+}$ is partly canceled out, so that only a fraction of $\mathcal{C}^{+}$ contributes to $|\Phi|$ and thus to pairing.
+Physically, this means that the low frequency pair-forming processes outweigh the pair-breaking ones, so that only a fraction of the low-frequency pair-forming processes provides a net contribution to pairing.
 Put another way, the net contribution to pairing comes only from the low-frequency pair-forming processes.

-The partial cancellation of the anomalous spectral weight can also immediately be deduced from the behavior of the cumulative spectral weight of the order parameter $I_F(\omega)$ [see e.g. Fig.~\ref{fig:intro}(d)]: at low frequency, $I_F(\omega)$ {\it overshoots} $|\Phi|$.
-If pairing had a contribution from higher frequencies, then $|\Phi|$ would be larger than the value of the low frequency peak, $I_F(\omega_p)$.
-Similarly, Figs.~\ref{fig:areas}(a)-(e) show that $I_F(\omega_p)$ [yellow crosses], which basically coincides with $\mathcal{C}^{+}_{\rm low}$, is larger than $|\Phi|$ for all values of $U$ and $\delta$.
-This implies that the negative contributions to pairing at intermediate to high frequencies outweigh their corresponding positive contributions.
+The partial cancellation of the anomalous spectral weight can immediately be deduced from the behavior of the cumulative spectral weight of the order parameter $I_F(\omega)$ [see e.g. Fig.~\ref{fig:intro}(d)]: at low frequency, $I_F(\omega)$ {\it overshoots} $|\Phi|$.
+If pairing had a net contribution from higher frequencies, then $|\Phi|$ would be larger than the value of the low frequency peak, $I_F(\omega_p)$.
+Similarly, Fig.~\ref{fig:areas} shows that $I_F(\omega_p)$ [yellow crosses], which basically coincides with $\mathcal{C}^{+}$, is larger than $|\Phi|$ for all values of $U$ and $\delta$.